dhhyi/website-articles/blog/mysterious-tap/README.md

       - can be shown with testing (fakeAsync necessary)
     - including promise follows modelled flow
       - testing: subscribe effect and check location

+## Scenario #3

+- tap for dispatching actions in facades
+- tap for triggering stuff for 3rd-party integrations

+-> write your operators for this
+-> use `rxjs-no-tap` from `rxjs-tslint-rules`